4d/docs/docs/Debugging/debugLogFiles.md

 :::note

-Triggering the [4DRequestsLog.txt](#4drequestslogtxt) using `SET DATABASE PARAMETER` is not mandatory.
+Triggering the client-side [4DRequestsLog.txt](#4drequestslogtxt) using `SET DATABASE PARAMETER` is not mandatory.
 However, it is required if you want to log the unique `sequenceNumber` field.

 :::